 - All three materials face significant challenges in decarbonization, posing a risk to achieving netzero emissions by 2050.
 The most pressing challenges are as follows: - Aluminium Transitioning the smelting process to run on green energy will necessitate substantial investments due to its high energy requirement (~15MWh/tonne). - PET A fundamental shift in the value chain to bio-based feedstock is necessary, but technical hurdles currently exist and may conflict with the fossil-focused nature of the industry. - Glass electrifying gas furnaces will require either a costly and complete infrastructure upgrade or a gradual replacement of legacy systems.
 Despite efforts, glass manufacturing will continue to have high energy consumption (~2MWh/tonne). - All three materials are projected to surpass their allocated carbon budget, with glass exhibiting the highest proportional exceedance.
 The beverage packaging sector in the EU as a whole is expected to exceed its total carbon budget.
-It is evident that sustaining or increasing current demand for beverage packaging materials is incongruent with achieving a future of less than 1.5°C global warming. - The inferior performance of glass becomes more pronounced when comparing the specific unit weights of glass containers to those made of aluminium and PET.
-The findings consistently demonstrate that the production of glass bottles results in three to four times higher greenhouse gas (GHG) emissions compared to aluminium and PET throughout their respective decarbonisation pathways. - Enhancing recycling and circularity practices appears to be of utmost importance for aluminium and PET, but it holds significantly less significance for glass.
+It is evident that sustaining or increasing current demand for beverage packaging materials is incongruent with achieving a future of less than 1.5°C global warming. - The findings consistently demonstrate that the production of glass bottles results in three to four times higher greenhouse gas (GHG) emissions compared to aluminium and PET throughout their respective decarbonisation pathways. - Enhancing recycling and circularity practices appears to be of utmost importance for aluminium and PET, but it holds less significance for glass.
 This disparity arises from the fact that producing aluminium from recycled content has a significantly lower impact than using virgin materials, whereas PET that is not recycled is often incinerated.
-In contrast, glass lacks these drivers, and substantial energy consumption persists even with high levels of recycled content.

-Recycled glass still requires 75% of the energy needed for virgin glass production, whereas aluminium only requires approximately 10%.
+In contrast, glass lacks these drivers, and substantial energy consumption persists even with high levels of recycled content. - Recycled glass still requires 75% of the energy needed for virgin glass production, whereas aluminium only requires approximately 10%.
 Consequently, both materials require approximately 1.5MWh/tonne for recycling.

 However, it's important to note that aluminium cans fulfil the same container function as glass while requiring significantly less mass.
-These characteristics are inherent to the properties of the materials and are unlikely to change over time
+These characteristics are inherent to the properties of the materials and are unlikely to change over time.

-5.2 Recommendations
+6.2 Recommendations